Treatment of Crohn’s Disease using Anti-MAP (AMAT) Therapy

 On July 26, 2016, the United States Food and Drug Administration (FDA) issued a warning regarding the use of antibiotics in the fluoroquinolone class.
 These include levofloxacin (Levaquin) and ciprofloxacin (Cipro) which are occasionally used in AMAT protocols.
 The FDA warns that fluroquinolones are associated with disabling side effects involving tendons, muscles, joints, nerves and the central nervous system.
 These side effects can occur hours to weeks after exposure to fluoroquinolones and may potentially be permanent.
 Therefore, the FDA has determined that fluoroquinolones should be reserved for use in patients with serious conditions who have no alternative treatment options.
 Due to this warning, mindful consideration should be given when including fluoroquinolones in any AMAT protocol.
 For more information, please see the full FDA News Release and Dr. William Chamberlin’s recent article on this topic.

 Dr. Thomas Borody, who runs the Centre for Digestive Diseases in Sydney, Australia has achieved an 85% remission rate (the highest in the world) prescribing antibiotic therapy for Crohn’s disease.
 The article Medical Pioneer from Down Under leads the World in Crohn’s Treatment by Warren Perley describes his approach and why this therapy has had continued success.
-See this site for a compilation of Anti-MAP resources, and The Crohn’s Disease Initiative, which has a broader focus of studying the etiology of Crohn’s disease rather than the symptoms.

 Large Scale Clinical Trial Underway